equinixmetal-archive/docs-packet-legacy/guides/kubernetes/kubernetes-cluster-api-on-packet.md

 <!-- <meta>
 {
     "title": "Kubernetes Cluster API",
-    "description": "Cluser API is an effort to make cluster bootstrapping declarative, while also using a single interface for a variety of Kubernetes providers.", "tag": ["Kubernetes", "Cluster"],
+    "description": "Cluster API is an effort to make cluster bootstrapping declarative, while also using a single interface for a variety of Kubernetes providers.", "tag": ["Kubernetes", "Cluster"],
     "seo-title": "Kubernetes Cluster API for Packet - Packet Technical Guides", "seo-description": "Kubernetes Cluster API on Packet",